 Last week, I wrote about the Writers Guild of America’s list of the 101 best-written television shows.
 I agreed with much of the list, especially the inclusion of The Twilight Zone.
 Realizing that I hadn’t watched an episode in a very long time, I fell into the rabbit hole that is Wikipedia and YouTube the other day while I was … Read More

+TW: two of the following books contain violence.
 I’m a book slut: I have a lot of different desires, tastes and passions, ever-changing according to my mood.
 Lately, I’ve been gravitating toward suspenseful reads that have me scooting forward on my tiny el train seat, frantically clicking the Forward button on my Nook until the satisfying end.